learn-co-curriculum/dsc-regression-cart-trees-codealong/README.md

 # Regression with CART Trees

 ## Introduction

-Decision tree is a supervised machine learning model that can be used both for classification and regression tasks.
+As we've learned, a Decision Tree is a supervised machine learning model that can be used both for classification and regression tasks.
 We have seen that a decision tree uses a tree structure to predict an output class for a given input example in a classification task.
 For regression analysis, In the tree, each path from the root node to a leaf node represents a decision path that ends in a predicted value.
 In this lesson , we shall see how regression is performed in using a decision tree regressor using a simple example.

 Note: Kindly visit the [Official doc.](https://scikit-learn.org/stable/modules/generated/sklearn.tree.DecisionTreeRegressor.html) for the regressor tree function used in this lesson.